AllGloryToTheHypnotoad/archeyjs/README.md

 # To Do

 - [x] Script to automatically install service for Debian Jessie
-- [ ] For Raspbian, incorperate more info: temp (C or F), version pi, bluetooth, wifi, memory split
+- [ ] For Raspbian, incorporate more info: temp (C or F), version pi, bluetooth, wifi, memory split
-- [ ] update footer to include
-    - node, archeyjs, npm versions
-    - MIT license, copyright, github repo
-    - page creation date and html5, nodejs, css3 logos
-    - make grey background like in my other footer
 - [ ] Cleaner break between gathering info and hosting web page
 - [ ] Break data gathering out into own npm library